craftcms/docs/docs/3.x/config/db-settings.md

 The database connection URL, if one was provided by your hosting environment.

-If this is set, the values for [driver](https://docs.craftcms.com/api/v3/craft-config-dbconfig.html#driver), [user](https://docs.craftcms.com/api/v3/craft-config-dbconfig.html#user), [database](https://docs.craftcms.com/api/v3/craft-config-dbconfig.html#database), [server](https://docs.craftcms.com/api/v3/craft-config-dbconfig.html#server), [port](https://docs.craftcms.com/api/v3/craft-config-dbconfig.html#port), and [database](https://docs.craftcms.com/api/v3/craft-config-dbconfig.html#database) will be extracted from it.
+If this is set, the values for $driver, $user, $database, $server, $port, and $database will be extracted from it.